arcvelit/brainfork/README.md

 The program will translate brainfuck into C code and will try generating an executable.
 It will look for GCC, CLANG, and MSVC compilers.
 The transpiler optimizes the increment and move calls to reduce the number of instructions.

 ## Interactive run ✅
 You may run Brainfuck interactively in the console.
-You can input these special commands on a new line:
+You can input these special commands on a new line only:
 * x | X : Quit
 * r | R : Erase memory
 * s | S : Reset cursor